Now accepting 2018 nominations.

-- Nominating institution agrees to prepare a short (3-5 min) biographical video on the nominee to be shown at the induction ceremony, posted on the Florida Inventors Hall of Fame website, and archived with the Smithsonian’s Lemelson Center for the Study of Invention and Innovation
+- Nominating institution or inductee agrees to prepare a short (3-5 min) biographical video on the nominee to be shown at the induction ceremony, posted on the Florida Inventors Hall of Fame website, and archived with the Smithsonian’s Lemelson Center for the Study of Invention and Innovation

 After you have prepared the preceding information and have gathered all required documents, log in to the FIHF Portal to complete the online nomination form and upload all documents.

 Nominees not selected remain active for a total of three years and may be renominated.